NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 3. A text item that displays the reference designator for the part.
 It should be on layer `tName` and the magic string “>NAME” is replaced with the reference designator.
 4. A text item that displays the value of the part.
 It should be on layer tValues. “>VALUE” is replaced with the value.
 This will show up in your assembly drawing to help ensure you install the right part.
 5. Drawing elements on `tKeepout` showing the area in which other part are not allowed.
 This should include the physical extent of the device and other other areas that need to be kept clear.
-6. The text for the package name should be in the “vector” font and of size at least 0.9mm with a “ratio” of 8.
+6. The text for the reference designator (which appears as '>NAME' in layer `tNames`) package name should be in the “vector” font and of size 0.9mm with a “ratio” of 8.
 This is not the default for text in the package editor (if you figure how to make it the default, let me know).
+These settings make the reference designators as small as possible while still be legible.
 7. The text for the reference designator should not overlap with each other or the silkscreen for the device.
-8. The text for the reference designator should be aligned to 0.1mm grid.
+8. The text for the reference designator should be aligned to 0.1mm grid (using a 0.5mm grid is better but not always possible).
-9. You can optionally include text with “>VALUE” in the the “tValues” layer.
+9. You should tnclude text with “>VALUE” in the the `tValues` layer if the part has a value (e.g., resistors and capacitors).
 Real-world designs don’t usually do this, but it makes hand assembly easier.
-The remote board has values on the board.
+ALl the boards for the class have values on the board.
 If you include them, the same requirements apply to them regarding their size and alignment as applies to “>NAME”.
 10. Add lines on `tPlace` that guide the orientation, placement, and alignment of the parts.
 There are many different styles to consider.
 Google for “Resistor silkscreen” etc. for inspiration.
 Follow these guidelines:
     1. For polarized components, draw with the positive terminal on the left.
     2. For polarized components, make the positive terminal the first terminal.